top of page

 Owner, Rodriguez Speech and Myofunctional Therapy

 Rhonda is from the piney woods of East Texas, where she graduated from Harmony High School in 1987.
-She is a US Navy veteran and has been an active member of the Denton community with her husband and children for over 20 years.
-She graduated summa cum laude from Texas Woman’s University with her Bachelor of Science degree in 2002 and Master of Science degree in Speech-Language Pathology in 2005.
+She is a US Navy veteran and has been an active member of the Denton community with her husband and children for over 25 years.
+She graduated summa cum laude from Texas Woman’s University with her Bachelor of Science degree in 2002 and Master of Science in Speech-Language Pathology in 2005.

 As a speech-language pathologist, she has worked in public education, private practice, and outpatient rehab for children and adults.
 She has worked with special populations such as individuals with down syndrome, cerebral palsy, autism, hearing impairments, Parkinson's Disease, ADHD, TBI, epilepsy disorders, hydrocephalus, and more.
-She has evaluated and treated a broad range of speech and language disorders including speech sound disorders; apraxia of speech; feeding and swallowing disorders; expressive, receptive, and social language disorders; stuttering; voice; and myofunctional disorders.
+She has evaluated and treated a broad range of speech and language disorders including speech sound disorders; apraxia of speech; feeding and swallowing disorders; expressive, receptive, and social language disorders; stuttering; voice; and myofunctional disorders.She is the recipient of 7 ASHA ACE Awards for Excellence in Continuing Education.
+Areas of focus include sensory-motor feeding issues, orofacial myology, and swallowing.
+She also has certifications in Hanen It Takes Two To Talk, MDTP for swallowing disorders, AMPCare, and is a Licensed SPEAK OUT!®️ Provider and Certified LSVT provider for patients diagnosed with Parkinson's Disease.
+Rhonda has training and experience in listening and spoken language strategies for patients with hearing impairments.

 This private practice is a reflection of Rhonda’s personal and professional values.
 It is her desire to provide quality, knowledgeable and individualized care to each client and their family.
 Rhonda's largest hope and passion is to meet each individual and family along their journey to help them “find their wings” and reach their full potential.